ibm-cloud-docs/assistant/dialog-methods.md

 ```
 {: codeblock}

-Result: The method itself returns null.
+Result: The method itself returns `null`.
 However, the first array is updated to include the values from the second array.

 ```json
 {